qeeqbox/social-analyzer/README.md

 # If you want to list all websites use node app.js --cli --list
 # Remember the following runs as FindUserProfilesFast
 # You can also scan all websites using --websites "all"
-# There will be status:good or rate %100 for existing profiles
+# There will be status:good or rate:%100 for existing profiles

 sudo add-apt-repository ppa:mozillateam/ppa
 sudo apt-get update